JTinglof/beginner-java/array-linear-list/README.md

-# Linear List
+# Array Linear List

-In this project I immplemented a Linear List data structure using abstract data types or ADT.
+In this project I implemented a Linear List data structure using abstract data types or ADT.

 ## Getting Started